hhovhann/Scissors-Game-Service/README.md

 # Nice To Have
 - Add manual/unit/integration/performance testing
 - Add monitoring tools (Grafana, Prometheus)
+- Dockernization of containers can be modified and improved
+- Rate limiting could be added to prevent the server from the high load
 - Depends on the user loads the application may need to scaled